 William Rowley

 The Chamberlain's Men / King's Men Acting Troupe

 The Chamberlain's Men, of which William Rowley was a member, were the most important company of players in Elizabethan England and led by the Burbage family and William Shakespeare.
 Initially known as known as Hunsdon's Men, whose patron was Henry Carey the first Lord Hunsdon.
 Hunsdon then took office as the Lord Chamberlain.
 The Chamberlain's Men were taken under the royal patronage of James I in March 1603 and were then known as the King's Men.
-The main rivals of the Chamberlain's Men were the
+The main rivals of the Chamberlain's Men were the Admiral's Men Acting Troupe led by Edward Alleyn and Phillip Henslowe.

+William Rowley